Juliet Nightingale: Family issues and fixation on Darren Osborne

-In January 2019, Juliet was revealed to be the daughter of Mac, linking her to the established Nightingale family.
-After learning that James framed Donna-Marie for Mac's murder, Juliet makes plans to leave the village.
+In January 2019, Juliet was revealed to be the daughter of Mac Nightingale (David Easter), linking her to the established Nightingale family.
+Juliet forms bonds with Marnie (Lysette Anthony) and James (Gregory Finnegan).
+However, when it is revealed that James framed Donna-Marie for Mac's murder and that everyone in the family knew but her, she loses her trust in them, especially Romeo.
+Blackshaw explained that his betrayal hurt her the most, saying: "He's been her rock and now she's been betrayed by him as well.
+It's like the final loss in her life, and it just drives her down a dark path, because she's got no-one left."
+Juliet makes plans to leave the village.
 Explaining her character's reasoning, Blackshaw stated: "Juliet is really angry, upset and very unforgiving.
 She's not happy at all!
-She doesn't like that she's been lied to by the people that she thought cared about her, like Romeo, James and Marnie.
-They all knew and she didn't.
-Also, I think she's a bit confused about Sid as well, so everything's just not great in the village.
-She just wants to get out, hoping it will solve a few problems."
-Blackshaw stated that Juliet's relationship with her family is complicated.
-She said that Juliet loves half-brother Romeo "more than anything" but noted that their relationship changes as the pair get older, due to Juliet realising that Romeo is busy living his own life, which isolates Juliet and makes her feel lonely.
-Blackshaw also stated that despite Juliet loving mother Donna-Marie, she "finds it hard to cope with her when she puts her addictions above her children".
+She doesn't like that she's been lied to by the people that she thought cared about her".
+Juliet also feels confusion regarding love interest Sid Sumner (Billy Price), and with the culmination of feelings, Juliet decides that she "just wants to get out, hoping it will solve a few problems."

+After she decides to stay, Blackshaw stated that Juliet's relationship with her family would remain complicated.
+She said that Juliet loves Romeo "more than anything" but noted that their relationship changes as the pair get older, due to Juliet realising that Romeo is busy living his own life, which isolates Juliet and makes her feel lonely.
+Blackshaw also stated that despite Juliet loving Donna-Marie, she "finds it hard to cope with her when she puts her addictions above her children".
 Despite Donna-Marie constantly letting Juliet down, Blackshaw said that Juliet "never loses hope that one day her mum will stop taking drugs, get a job and look after her".
-Juliet is exposed to more family after she becomes linked to the Nightingale family, forming bonds with Marnie and James.
-However, when it is revealed that James framed Donna-Marie for Mac's murder and that everyone in the family knew but her, she loses her trust in them, especially Romeo.
-Blackshaw explained that his betrayal hurt her the most, saying: "He's been her rock and now she's been betrayed by him as well.
-It's like the final loss in her life, and it just drives her down a dark path, because she's got no-one left."